 Certain brands are more than just products — they’re iconic pieces of the American landscape, engrained in the fiber of the culture.
 Of course, no matter how sentimental you might be, the simple fact remains that the free market has a short memory.
 When tastes change, even the most recognizable sellers will have to change with them or risk obsolescence.
-Keep reading to see which classic brands were able to successfully reinvent themselves and which are still struggling.
+Keep reading to see which classic brands have been able to successfully reinvent themselves and which are still struggling.

 Adolphus Busch, a German immigrant who arrived in America in 1857, went to work at a brewing supply company.
 Busch ended up marrying the daughter of his client Eberhard Anheuser and joined his company after the Civil War.
 In 1880, Busch took over the company, one year after it was renamed Anheuser-Busch.